-- NOTE: The strong spectrum-spreading setting is not recommended since it may limit the maximum clock speed or the maximum baud rate.
+- NOTE: The strong spectrum-spreading setting is not recommended since it may limitthe maximum clock speed or the maximum baud rate.
 It is unlikely that the strong setting will be used in a real application. - 3.
 Click OK to save the macro.
-The spectrum spreader will be set according to the macro value whenever a program is compiled using this project file. - NOTE: Refer to the Rabbit 5000 Microprocessor User's Manual for more information on the spectrum-spreading setting and the maximum clock speed.
+The spectrum spreader will be set according to the macro value whenever a program is compiled using this project file.

+NOTE: Refer to the Rabbit 5000 Microprocessor User's Manual or the Rabbit 6000 Microprocessor User's Manual for more information on the spectrum-spreading setting and the maximum clock speed.